Isenburg-Birstein

 Isenburg-Birstein was the name of two German historical states centred on Birstein in southeastern Hesse, Germany.

 History

 The first "Isenburg-Birstein" was a County and was created as a partition of Isenburg-Büdingen-Birstein in 1628.
 It was merged into Isenburg-Offenbach in 1664.

-The second "Isenburg-Birstein" was a Principality, created as a partition of Isenburg-Offenbach in 1711.
-It was renamed the "Principality of Isenburg" in 1806.
+The second "Isenburg-Birstein" was a County (later Principality), created as a partition of Isenburg-Offenbach in 1711 and elevated to Principality in 1744.
+It was renamed the "Principality of Isenburg" in 1806 when Isenburg-Birstein joined the Confederation of the Rhine and was granted the mediatized Isenburgian Countships of Isenburg-Büdingen, Isenburg-Meerholz, Isenburg-Philippseich, and Isenburg-Wächtersbach.